TOKUSETSU SENSUI-BOKAN!

 23 October to 7 November 1943:

 Yokosuka Navy Yard.
 Refitted.
-Four 152-mm guns are replaced by one 120-mm AA gun (10th Year Type), two Type 96 25-mm twin mounts and two Type 93 13.2-mm twin mounts In addition, a Type 2 sonar is installed.
+The four 152-mm guns are removed and replaced by two 120-mm AA gun (10th Year Type), two Type 96 25-mm twin mounts and two Type 93 13.2-mm twin mounts In addition, a Type 2 sonar is installed.
 The crew complement is increased to 242 men.
-The HEIAN MARU's dazzle camoflague pattern is possibly applied at this time.
+HEIAN MARU's dazzle camoflague pattern is possibly applied at this time.

 1 November 1943: